abinit/abinit/doc/developers/new_testsuite.md

 ### A name for the project ?

-ABINEAT: ABInit NEw physics Aware Testing
+- ABINEAT: ABInit NEw physics Aware Testing
-NEAT: New Abinit Testing
+- NEAT: New Abinit Testing
-NUTS: New Unit Testing System / New Unit Test Suite
+- ABINUTS / NUTS: New Unit Testing System / New Unit Test Suite

 ### Principle